erich-hs/Tweets-Semi-Supervised/README.md

 ## Results

 Representative labeling with K-Means clustering as a semi-supervised approach to classification tasks, as initially introduced by Géron, A. 2019 in the MNIST dataset, shows promising results also on text data.
-The metric scores for the optimum number of training samples on Logistic Regression and KNN Classifier shows a substantial increase in performance with the proposed method.
-It can, therefore, be suggested as a solid alternative to select the best samples for labeling when the resources for data annotation are limited.
+The metric scores for the optimum number of training samples on Logistic Regression and KNN Classifier shows a substantial increase in performance with the proposed method, when compared to naively selected training samples. **For these baseline classification algorithms the results shows comparable metric scores using up to twenty time less data.** It can, therefore, be suggested as a solid alternative to select the best samples for labeling when the resources for data annotation are limited.

 ### Future research

 Topics to be explored that can improve clustering performance and potentially lead to better results.
-1. Implement pre-trained word embeddings to capture a semantic representation of the words.
+1. Implement pre-trained word embeddings to capture semantic representations.
 As an alternative to the proposed LSA for dimensionality reduction, word embeddings can vectorize the text into a dense geometric representation that can leverage the semantics of words.
 2. Introduce a topic modeling algorithm as a feature engineering task.
 By assigning samples to topics, they can be compared to clustering results to better assess how effectively your clustering method segmented the dataset.

 ### Considerations